pgraft blog header

 Column Descriptions:

-• last_index: Index of the most recent log entry
+• last_index: Index of the most recent log entry appended to the local log

 pgraft_log_get_entry(index)